fusionlanguage/fut/ci.md

 A method is called _pure_ if its only effect is the return value (that is, no state is modified).
-`cito` can evaluate such method compile-time and they can be used in expressions that must evaluate to compile-time constants:
+`cito` can evaluate such methods compile-time:

 ```csharp
 static int Square(int x) => x * x;